-Federal Law says that all children with disabilities are entitled to free education in public schools.
+Federal Law says all children with disabilities are entitled to free education in public schools.
 Children with disabilities are also entitled to a special education that meets their needs and prepares them for more education, jobs, and adult living.
-Transition planning helps parents and schools prepare children for adult life by making sure that children learn important life and academic skills.
+Transition planning helps parents and schools prepare children for adult life by making sure children learn important life and academic skills.

 - Leadership Plans to use upon return to his/her community